AdaCore/spark2014/docs/guidance/main.rst

    information consists mostly of the types of parameters and global variables, the precondition of the subprogram, and the postconditions of the subprograms it calls.
-If the information is not locally available, you should change types and/or add contracts to make it locally available tothe analysis.
+If the information is not locally available, you should change types and/or add contracts to make it locally available to the analysis.

    .. index:: Loop invariant